Cleared Traditional

 Risk

 K243578 is an FDA 510(k) clearance for the BEAR® (Bridge-Enhanced ACL Restoration) Implant.
-This device is classified as a Resorbable Implant For Anterior Cruciate Ligament (acl) Repair (Class II - Special Controls, product code QNI).
+Classified as Resorbable Implant For Anterior Cruciate Ligament (acl) Repair (product code QNI), Class II - Special Controls.

 Submitted by Miach Orthopaedics, Inc. (Westborough, US).
-The FDA issued a Cleared decision on March 6, 2025, 107 days after receiving the submission on November 19, 2024.
+The FDA issued a Cleared decision on March 6, 2025 after a review of 107 days - within the typical 510(k) review window.

 Submission Details